iyarsius/web3tokens/README.md

 // Write method are a bit different since you have multiple options to execute them:

 // 1.
 Simulate the transaction
-const transaction = await token.transfer.execute({
+const transaction = await token.transfer.simulate({
     to: "0x...",
     value: 50000
 });